CelestiaCeli/KitchenSinkGames/README.md

-# WinterBreakGames
+# Kitchen Sink Games
 THIS IS INCOMPLETE.
 LIKE VERY INCOMPLETE
-Just opening up the project and pressing play will result nothing, there's input you need to feed it intially I will figure out soon.

-The following is a collection of games I'm making to practice my programming!
+The following is a collection of games I'm making to practice on my new programming skills!
+I plan for this to be a gui collection of small minigames, like a surprise bag of sorts!
+It'll be my first attempt at working on a large-scale project!

-Current Progress
+This is developed and packaged on first and foremost linux, but I will give mind to other operating systems!

+Feel free to make an issue on any bugs or criticisms!

+Currently Finished
-- Main Menu (Functionally Complete)
+- Main Menu
-- Checkers (not started)
-- Chess (not started)
-- Hangman (Functionally Complete)
+- Hangman

+Work In Progress
-- Memory Matching Game (WIP)
+- Memory Matching Game
+- Graphical Vulkan Overhaul
-- Minesweeper (not started)
+- Options

+Not Started
+- MineSweeping (Godot Project)
+- Chess & Checkers
-- RPG (not started)
+- Small silly RPG
-- Snake Game (not started)
+- Snake Game
-- TicTacToe (not started)
+- TicTacToe
-- Godot Project (not started)
-- Vulkan test (not started)
 - Music Fiddling
-- Video Testing